Computable randomness and betting for computable probability spaces: Computable randomness with respect to computable probability spaces

-In this section I define computable randomness on a computable probability space.
+In this section I define computable randomness with respect to a computable probability space.
 As a first step, I have already done this for spaces $(2^{\omega},\mu)$.
 The second step will be to define computable randomness with respect to a particular cell decomposition of the space.
 Finally, the last step is Theorem~\ref{thm:indepentant-of-representation}, where I will show the definition is invariant under the choice of cell decomposition.

-There are two characterizations of computable randomness on $(2^{\omega},\lambda)$ that use Martin-Löf tests.
-The first was due to Downey, Griffiths, and LaForte \cite{Downey2004a}.
-However, I will use another due to Merkle, Mihailovi\'{c}, and Slaman \cite{Merkle2006}. \begin{defn}[Merkle et al.\ \cite{Merkle2006}] On $(2^{\omega},\lambda)$ a Martin-Löf test $(U_{n})$ is called a \noun{bounded Martin-Löf test} if there is a computable measure $\nu\colon2^{<\omega}\rightarrow[0,\infty)$ such that for all $n\in\mathbb{N}$ and $\sigma\in2^{<\omega}$
+There are two characterizations of computable randomness with respect to $(2^{\omega},\lambda)$ using Martin-Löf tests that were obtained independently.
+While they differ in formulation, they are essentially the same.
+The first is due to Downey, Griffiths, and LaForte \cite{Downey2004a}.
+However, I will use the other due to Merkle, Mihailovi\'{c}, and Slaman \cite{Merkle2006}. \begin{defn}[Merkle et al.\ \cite{Merkle2006}] On $(2^{\omega},\lambda)$ a Martin-Löf test $(U_{n})$ is called a \noun{bounded Martin-Löf test} if there is a computable measure $\nu\colon2^{<\omega}\rightarrow[0,\infty)$ such that for all $n\in\mathbb{N}$ and $\sigma\in2^{<\omega}$

 We say that the test $(U_{n})$ is \noun{bounded by} the measure $\nu$. \end{defn}